Wendy WheelerWendy Wheeler

 Black & White Photography

 Here's a photo I took of some kids at Extend-A-Care.
 It won a Silver Award in the United Way National Photo Contest!
-I enjoy photography, but don't get to do it much anymore...
+I enjoy photography, having studied it at UT art school under Gary Winogrand, but don't get to do it much anymore...

 Extend-A-Care Photograph